Implicit Regularization Effects of the Sobolev Norms in Image Processing: Introduction

 The main contributions of this work are threefold.
 First, we propose to use the $H^s$ norms as a novel data-fitting term to effectively utilize their implicit regularization effects for noise removal.
-Second, we analyze the connections of the $H^s$ norms to the $W_2$ distance from optimal transportation and the Sobolev gradient flow.
-Such analysis contributes to a better understanding on the effectiveness of optimal transport-based image processing.
-Third, we propose a series of efficient algorithms including computational approaches to calculate the $H^s$ norms under different setups as well as a combination with the TV regularization.
+Second, we analyze the underlying noise assumption of using the $H^s$ norms as the objective function from a Bayesian perspective, its connections to the Sobolev gradient flow, and the resulting preconditioning effects on the convergence rate.
+Such analysis contributes to a better understanding of the advantages by using the $L^2$-based Sobolev norms in image processing.
+Lastly, we present a series of computational approaches to calculating the $H^s$ norms under different setups.

-The rest of the paper is organized as follows. \Cref{sect:analysis} devotes to the analysis of the Sobolev norms, including the implicit regularization effects and the connections to two related works of the $W_2$ distance and the Sobolev gradient.
+The rest of the paper is organized as follows. \Cref{sect:analysis} devotes to the analysis of the Sobolev norms, including the implicit regularization effects, the noise assumption from a Bayesian perspective, the connections to the $W_2$ distance, the Sobolev gradient, and the preconditioning effects.
 We describe three approaches for computing the $\cH^s$ norm in \Cref{sec:Hs_dist} under different boundary conditions and choices of $s$.
-The combination of the $\cH^s$ norm as a data-fitting term with the TV regularization is discussed in \Cref{sect:Hs+TV}.
-In \Cref{sect:exp}, we conduct experiments on image denoising and deblurring examples to demonstrate different scenarios where the weak norm ($s<0$) and the strong norm ($s>0$) are preferred, respectively.
+In \Cref{sect:exp}, we conduct experiments on geographical examples to demonstrate different scenarios where the weak norm ($s<0$) and the strong norm ($s>0$) are preferred, respectively. \Cref{sect:TVHs} revisits the $H^s$+TV model~\cite{osher2003image,lieu2008image} with a tunable parameter $s$ and an efficient algorithm for image deblurring.
 Conclusions follow in \Cref{sect:conclusion}.